arleydeziderio/Creating_ETL_Python_DuckDB/README.md

 ## Description

-I've developed four different ETL scripts using Python, each one of them with a new, or better code and porpose.
+I've developed four different ETL scripts using Python, each one of them with a new or better code and porpose.
+I've also created an app script so it can be called using a Web Service Application

 * pipeline_for_csv_only.py:<br/>
     Only processes files which the extension is .csv and was conceived to do the following: